 One of the biggest dance events in Liverpool’s calendar is back again to unite ravers up and down the country.
 As individuals come together to become crowds, the music drops, the alcohol is flowing, and all that’s on anyone’s mind is music and good times.
 Take us there already!

-Now, we don’t have a lineup yet, but last year was brilliant with Mike Skinner, Alma, Central Cee, and other huge talents smashing it.
-And of course, you can always get a lovely AirBnB instead of lying in your own filth in a field in the middle of nowhere.
+Now, we don’t have a lineup yet, but last year was an absolutely boss time, with the likes of Unknown T, Ross From Friends, Skepsis, Crucast, Darkzy and other huge talents setting the most serious of vibes.
+And of course, being in the city, you can get a lovely AirBnB instead of lying in your own filth in a field in the middle of nowhere.

 Located In the beautiful Brecon Beacons near the Black Mountains in Wales, Green Man Festival is an immersive, otherworldly experience.
 When not taking in the jaw-dropping views, you’ll be watching some of the finest indie and alternative acts from around the world.
 2022 had a huge lineup including Metronomy, Kraftwerk, Beach House, Micheal Kiwanuka, and Bicep so we can't wait to see what 2023 has in store.